Engloba-Tech/Engloba.LetsEncrypt.HttpChallenge/README.md

 ## Settings

-This middleware is expecting that your appsettings to have this section.
+This middleware is expecting your appsettings to have this section.

 ```